Home / Curriculum / Phonics

 Phonics

 English is a very tricky language!
-Despite having 26 letters in the alphabet, within the spoken language there are 44 phonemes (sounds) and these can be represented in the written language by over 200 graphemes (ways of writing the sound).
-This is our highly complex alphabetic code.
+Although the alphabet has only 26 letters, spoken English contains 44 phonemes (sounds).
+These can be represented in writing by more than 200 graphemes (different ways of spelling a sound).
+This makes up our highly complex alphabetic code.

 We use the popular and well-established Read Write Inc. as our phonics scheme.
 Like all phonics schemes, it teaches children the sounds in English, the letters that represent them, and how to form the letters when writing.
 Read Write Inc. Phonics includes reading books written using only the letters they have learnt at each level (and a small number of separately taught tricky words).
 The children will quickly feel confident and successful.
 Please click on their logo to access their ‘Parent’s Guide to Read Write Inc. Phonics.’